surveyjs/survey-pdf/docs/get-started-jquery.md

 };
 ```

 You can use any UI element to call this helper function.
-For instance, the following code adds a new [navigation button](/Documentation/Library?id=iaction) below the survey and calls the function when a user clicks this button:
+For instance, the following code adds a new [navigation button](/Documentation/Library?id=iaction) below the survey and calls the `savePdf` function when a user clicks this button:

 ```js
 const survey = new Survey.Model(surveyJson);